GabHoo/OpCV-getFramesWtimestamp/README.md

 You can also get the timestamp in milli micro o just seconds by changing the multiplyng factor.

 Also you can get original coloured frames by commenting the gray-scale line

+Moreover you can increse the contrast of the pictures by uncommenting such line